trailblazer/trailblazer.github.io/gems/operation/2.0/contract.md

 A *contract* is an abstraction to handle validation of arbitrary data or object state.
 It is a fully self-contained object that is orchestrated by the operation.

+The actual validation can be implemented using Reform with `ActiveModel::Validation` or dry-validation, or a [`Dry::Schema` directly](#dry-schema) without Reform.

 The `Contract` module helps you defining contracts and assists with instantiating and validating data with those contracts at runtime.

 ## Overview: Reform